FilipSefcik/DDD/README.md

 --use-hwthread-cpus
 ```

-If <timer> = y, the maximum execution time will be displayed at the end.
+If argument timer is "y", the maximum execution time will be displayed at the end.

 ## Example Workflow